When our unit census is low I am required to float to other nursing units. What can I do to ensure clients receive safe care? Can I refuse to float?

 Floating to other units to support the delivery of services is a common practice, which can lead to anxiety.
 When you are assigned to float to another area, it is important to consider the following points:

 - Typically, nurses are hired by an organization and not a specific unit.
 As a result, you have a contractual obligation to provide care to clients within the organization; this is not limited to the unit where you are generally assigned.

 - The standards of practice and code of ethics apply to nurses in all practice settings including when you may be re-assigned to float to an unfamiliar unit.

 - Nurses are accountable to meet their standards of practice by providing safe, competent and compassionate care at all times, regardless of practice setting.

 Can I refuse?

 The refusal of an assignment in an unfamiliar practice setting is only justified when the risk of harm to a client is greater by accepting the assignment than by refusing it.
-If you choose to refuse an assignment for any reason, you must inform your employer of the reason for refusal, document your decision-making process and provide the employer with enough time to find a suitable replacement.
-While there are justifiable reasons to refuse an assignment, they are very specific.
-Click here to read more about these situations.
-You should also be aware that an unjustified refusal of assignment, puts clients at more risk, which is in direct opposition of your standards of practice.
+If you choose to refuse an assignment for any reason, you must inform your employer of the reason for refusal, document the decision-making process and provide the employer with enough time to find a suitable replacement.
+For more information on refusing assignment see the following documents:

-- Request to be ‘buddied’ with an experienced nurse for the shift.
+- Request an experienced nurse to be partnered with you for the shift.

-- Establish a plan for regular communication with the charge nurse or your buddy.
+- Establish a plan for regular communication with the charge nurse and/or partnered nurse.